MaximeBF2000/expense_tracker_mern/README.md

 - See the total number of incomes
 - See the total number of expenses
 - Remove a transaction
+- Everything stocked in database
 - Instant interface updates

 ## Upcoming features
-- Transactions saved to a database
 - Filter by date
 - Mobile version